 If you’ve had some espressos and you’re starting to feel sick, don’t worry.

-I recommend getting some fresh air and drink a glass of water.
+I recommend getting some fresh air and drinking a glass of water.

 Take your mind off things for a bit with some TV or music.